mat7ias/awesome-raiden-old/README.md

 - [Ropsten](https://ropsten.etherscan.io/address/0x5257964ef9b81fba7276af2a97c111aad7b840d6)
 - Goerli: [1](https://goerli.etherscan.io/address/0x34e140cf9b711F738f05E1BC9AFB8425083d03a5), [2](https://goerli.etherscan.io/address/0xef0BCf6BBE8E67DEcc1F395CA67922663529F4F4), [3](https://goerli.etherscan.io/address/0xD4945bC6D538709B3431A84c4bEf24be341FbacB), [4](https://goerli.etherscan.io/address/0x2cCEfE5eCEc08A8de5bA96A064d789C0ABa50558), [5](https://goerli.etherscan.io/address/0x83c761f7ABa11A840c59d461921504603d8fc6e8) (connected 1<->5 on the XEENUS token network, if you want to try multi-hop payments quickly)

-Need to try it quick on mainnet?!
+🏃Need to try it quick on mainnet?!
 If you've never tried Raiden before you should try it on testnet first.
 If you're using Raiden Network for payments then you should run your own Ethereum node.
-Although for trying it out fast, Infura will work great! 🏃 For this you'll need to:
+Although for trying it out fast, Infura will work great!
+For this you'll need to:
 - Visit [infura.io](https://infura.io/) and click to sign up for a new account.
 - Then, choose to create a new project.
 - Now, view your project and you'll find the Project ID under the __KEYS__ section.